CorinYeatsCGPS/sanitise-fasta/README.md

 # FASTA Sanitiser

 This program provides functionality to encode and decode FASTA files, replacing sequence headers with unique identifiers based on their content.
 The length of the identifiers can be controlled as well.
+The purpose of this software is to replace FASTA headers with ones that are "guaranteed" to work reliably with downstream software.
+The "decode" functionality can then be used to replace the encoded contig names with the correct contig names in output files.

+Performance is a key feature.
+A 5MB FASTA file can be encoded in less than 1s, and decoded in <0.1s.
+A 1.3MB single line JSON file will also decode in a similar time.

+NB.
+This may break some output formats.
+Commas in headers in particular may break CSV files (and tabs may break TSV files).

 ## Building the Program